austy81/BaruchsTreksV2/README.md

 ### Setting up Continuous Deployment

 1. **Create the Azure Web App**:
-   - Go to the Azure Portal and create a new Web App named "baruchstreks"
+   - Go to the Azure Portal and create a new Web App named "b-treks"
-   - Select Python 3.11 as the runtime stack
+   - Select Python 3.12 as the runtime stack
    - Configure the app to use Linux

 2. **Create Azure Credentials**: